 - 8. Clean the drain plug magnetic surface. - 9.
-Reinstall drain plug with a new O-ring and torque to specification.
+Reinstall the drain plug and torque to specification.

 10. Add the recommended amount of lubricant through the fill plug hole.
 Maintain the lubricant level at the bottom of the fill plug hole when filling the transmission.
 Do not overfill.